top of page

 The Cailleach is one of the most significant figures in Scottish folklore (that is what I focus on) but also a figure that is almost forgotten about by the people of this land.
 It is beyond me to even try to do her justice but as she is the inspiration for my stories and the focus of my spiritual practice, I thought it only right that I share some beliefs to lift back her veil, so you can see her many beautiful blue faces.

 What is in a name?
 The etymology of language is important in helping us understand the past.
-The word Cailleach came to the Gaelic language during the dark ages, its literal translation is ‘Veiled One’.
-The word has evolved over time and its meaning is commonly accepted as ‘old woman'.
-In Scotland the Cailleach is also known as, the Gyre Carling in the Northeast, the Gyros in Orkney and variations of Cailleach Bheur across the land.
-The word Bheur is commonly accepted as meaning 'quick witted/sharp spoken'.
+The word Cailleach came to the Gaelic language during the Dark Ages, its literal translation is ‘Veiled One’.
+The word has evolved and its meaning is commonly accepted as ‘old woman'.
+In Scotland, the Cailleach is also known as, the Gyre Carling in the Northeast, the Gyros in Orkney and variations of Cailleach Bheur across the land.
+The word Bheur is commonly accepted as meaning 'quick-witted/sharp spoken'.
 Valuable traits that are often found in old women of skin and bone.

 The old woman of the otherworld, well that is what I like to call her.
 I know her in many forms, as a primordial being of land, sea and sky.
 As creator and ancestor, as the wise woman spirit who has watched over me all my life that has taught me many things.
 I don't worship her as a goddess, that is not my way, and I don't think she would like it.
 I have my own beliefs and folk magic practices that are carried out during the dark half of the year and also in the light half.
 For, are we not all shades of both?